vserova/book/pages/ch_conn.md

     LIB  = xconnect xncbi
     LIBS = $(NETWORK_LIBS) $(ORIG_LIBS)

+<a name="ch-conn.conn-def"></a>

 Connections and Connectors
 --------------------------

 This section discusses the "C API" for connections and connectors.
-There is a corresponding "C++ API" (see the [C++ Connection Streams](#c++-connection-streams) section below) that is built on top of, is an approximate superset of, and should generally be preferred over, the "C API".
+There is a corresponding "C++ API" (see the [C++ Connection Streams](#ch-conn.cpp-connection-streams) section below) that is built on top of, is an approximate superset of, and should generally be preferred over, the "C API".

 There are three simple types of connections: `socket`, `file` and `http`; and one hybrid type, `service` connection.